Da'Norris Searcy: 2016

 Head coach Mike Mularkey named Searcy the starting strong safety to start the regular season, alongside free safety Rashad Johnson.
 He started the Tennessee Titans' season-opener against the Minnesota Vikings and collected a season-high eight solo tackles and a pass deflection in their 25–16 loss.
 Searcy was inactive for two games (Weeks 4–5) due to a sprained ankle.
 In Week 12, Searcy made two combined tackles, two pass deflections, and made an interception in the Titans' 27–21 victory at the Chicago Bears.
-Searcy finished the season with 40 combined tackles (35 solo), six pass deflections, and an interception in 14 games and 14 starts.
+Searcy finished the season with 40 combined tackles (35 solo), six pass deflections, and an interception in 14 games and starts.

 2017

-Throughout training camp, Searcy competed against Johnathan Cyprien to be the starting strong safety.
-Head coach Mike Mularkey named Searcy the backup strong safety to start the regular season, behind Johnathan Cyprien.
+Throughout training camp, Searcy competed against offseason acquisition Johnathan Cyprien to be the starting strong safety.
+Head coach Mike Mularkey named Searcy the backup strong safety to start the regular season behind Cyprien.

-Searcy started at strong safety for six games (Weeks 2–7) after Johnathan Cyprien sustained a hamstring injury during the Titans' season-opener.
+Searcy started at strong safety for six games (Weeks 2–7) after Johnathan Cyprien sustained a hamstring injury in the Titans' season-opener.
 On September 17, 2017, Searcy recorded three combined tackles, deflected a pass, and intercepted a pass by quarterback Blake Bortles early in the third quarter of the Titans' 37–16 victory over the Jacksonville Jaguars in Week 2.
-In Week 5, he collected a season-high five combined tackles and broke up a pass during a 16–10 loss at the Miami Dolphins.
-He finished the season with 26 combined tackles (15 solo), two pass deflections, and an interception in 16 games and six starts.
+In Week 5, Searcy collected a season-high five combined tackles and broke up a pass during a 16–10 loss at the Miami Dolphins.

+Searcy finished the season with 26 combined tackles (15 solo), two pass deflections, and an interception in 16 games and six starts.
 Pro Football Focus gave Searcy an overall grade of 71.5, which ranked 38th among all qualifying safeties in 2017.

 On March 9, 2018, Searcy was released by the Titans.

 Carolina Panthers

-On March 23, 2018, the Carolina Panthers signed Searcy to a two-year, $5.70 million contract with a signing bonus of $1.30 million.
-On September 21, 2018, Searcy was placed on injured reserve after suffering a concussion in Week 2.
+On March 23, 2018, the Carolina Panthers signed Searcy to a two-year, $5.7 million contract with a signing bonus of $1.3 million.
+On September 21, Searcy was placed on injured reserve after suffering a concussion in Week 2.

 On May 6, 2019, Searcy was released by the Panthers.